Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Introduction

+We highlight this framework with a case study of the Internal Revenue Service (IRS).
 The IRS selects taxpayers to audit every year to detect under-reported tax liability.
 Improving audit selection could yield 10:1 returns in revenue and help fund socially beneficial programs~\citep{sarin2019shrinking}.
 But the agency must also provide an accurate assessment of the tax gap (the projected amount of tax under-reporting if all taxpayers were audited).
-Currently, the IRS accomplishes this via two separate mechanisms: (1) a stratified random sample to estimate the tax gap; (2) a focused risk-selected sample of taxpayers to collect under-reported taxes.\footnote{The IRS balances a number of other objectives that we don’t explicitly consider here, such as the deterrence effects of audit selection on tax evasion.}

-Based on a two year collaboration with the IRS, we were provided with full micro data access to masked audit data.
+Currently, the IRS accomplishes this via two separate mechanisms: (1) a stratified random sample to estimate the tax gap; (2) a focused risk-selected sample of taxpayers to collect under-reported taxes.
+Based on a unique multiyear collaboration with the IRS, we were provided with full micro data access to masked audit data to research how machine learning could improve audit selection.
 We investigate whether these separate mechanisms and objectives can be combined into one batched structured bandit algorithm, which must both maximize reward and maintain accurate population estimates.
 Ideally, if information is reused, the system can make strategic selections to balance the two objectives.

-We benchmark several sampling approaches and examine the trade-offs between them.
+We benchmark several sampling approaches and examine the trade-offs between them with the goal of understanding the effects of using bandit algorithms in this high-impact setting.
 We identify several interesting results and challenges using historical taxpayer audit data in collaboration with the IRS.

-First, we introduce a novel sampling mechanism called \emph{Adaptive Bin Sampling} (ABS) which guarantees an unbiased population estimate by employing a Horvitz-Thompson approach~\cite{horvitz1952generalization}, but is comparable to other methods for cumulative reward.
+First, we introduce a novel sampling mechanism called \emph{Adaptive Bin Sampling} (ABS) which guarantees an unbiased population estimate by employing a Horvitz-Thompson (HT) approach~\cite{horvitz1952generalization}, but is comparable to other methods for cumulative reward.
 Its unbiasedness and comparable reward comes at the cost of additional variance, though the method provides fine-grained control of this variance-reward trade-off.